topiga/nuc10i7fnh/Actively Used/Updates.md

 * UEFI → AppleInput → added new key: `PointerPollMask` default value to "-1" integer
 * UEFI → AppleInput → added new key: `PointerPollMin` default value to "10" integer
 * UEFI → AppleInput → added new key: `PointerPollMax` default value to "80" integer
-* UEFI → Audio → renamed key: from `AudioOut` to `AudioOutMask` with default value to "1" integer
+* UEFI → Audio → renamed key from `AudioOut` to `AudioOutMask` with default value to "1" integer
 * UEFI → Audio → added new key: `DisconnectHda` as "false" boolean
 * UEFI → Audio → added new key: `MaximumGain` default value to "-15" integer
 * UEFI → Audio → added new key: `MinimumAssistGain` default value to "-30" integer